Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 You might be puzzled to see that the horizon appears as a perfectly straight line.
 Does this suggest that the Earth is flat?
 Not at all!

 The key to understanding this phenomenon lies in how weather satellites transmit this data.
-HRPT is a **direct broadcast**, meaning it sends the image line-by-line rather than capturing and transmitting an entire, instantaneous picture.
+LRPT and HRPT are **direct broadcasts**, meaning they sends the image line-by-line rather than capturing and transmitting an entire, instantaneous picture.
 This process is akin to how a scanner works, scanning each line individually.

 Thanks to the satellite itself always pointing straight down and the nature of the line by line broadcast, no curvature is present on the resulting image.
 Sorry flat earthers!